 Needless to say this is another recipe of a light subzi which may be for a party purpose (though the photos do not look party worthy but be assured it will be vanished in no time no matter how much you cook ) or whenever you want a creamy kind of curry...

 Before proceeding for the recipe I have something to say, of course you can ignore this and go straight to the recipe as this is for a few people who have been asking me for low fat recipes for day to day cooking.
 Most of these friends are young professionals who want simple and quick recipes low on fat as they do not have much time to toil in the kitchen and yet they want tasty home cooked food.
 I actually appreciate all such busy professionals (who are great foodies for sure but beginners as far as cooking is concerned) who prefer home cooked food over takeaways and home deliveries.
-I also find myself in that category of busy people, in a way that I am a full time nursemaid and homemaker, though I have the luxury of flexi-hours.
-My recipes are always simple and quick and as I am myself on a weight management diet, they are all low fat and n high fiber at this point, thoough I insist that fats of the good types are essential for the body.
+I also find myself in that category of busy people, though I have the luxury of flexi-hours.
+My recipes are always simple and quick and as I am myself on a weight management diet, they are all low fat and and high fiber at this point, though I insist that fats of the good types are essential for the body.

 You would love it for the happiness it gives you to be able to feed your family a guilt free and yummy meal.

 This aloo gobi is one such guilt free creamy subzi where no cream is used and still it looks and tastes creamy.....

 cauliflower cut into florets 2 cups (400 gm)